 To make remote work local, our chapter leads know 4 or 5 remote companies like they know the local employers.
 If you’re new to remote work, you’ll learn what we did.
-Right at this very moment, there are 1,000 jobs in rural locations but there’s a disconnect between us and them.
+Right at this very moment, there are 100s of jobs available in our communities but there’s a disconnect between us and them.

-Join our Slack group for chapter leads, introduce yourself, have 1-1 calls with other chapter leads to get all the knowledge you’ll need to help your community thrive.
+When you join our Slack group for chapter leads, introduce yourself, get to know the community to get all the knowledge you’ll need to help your community thrive.